Bristol SU is a democracy. Which is all well and good, but what does that actually mean?

 In fact, reps have done so much over the years that we've had to put together a website to keep track of the highlights.

-In term 2 we'll be electing around 440 reps and you can nominate yourself to be (almost) any of them!
+We'll be electing around hundreds of reps and you can nominate yourself to be (almost) any of them!

-Whether you're looking for something that involves half an hour per week or a full time paid role there are positions of all levels of commitment.
+Whether you're looking for something that involves half an hour per week or something a little more involved there are positions of all levels of commitment.

 We know it can be confusing, so we've written up descriptions for every position so you can see what's right for you - or if you just want to know what you'll be voting for!